nesanter/recipes/md/pancakes-ii.md

  5. Stir until just combined and lumpy

- 6. Cook in ½ cup scoups on 350°F pan (range set to low) for 2-3 minutes per side.
+ 6. Cook in ½ cup scoops on 350°F pan (range set to low) for 2-3 minutes per side.
 Use pan spray between pancakes.